Adrita-Khan/variable-star-pipeline/README.md

 # Variable Star Discovery and Classification Pipeline

-**Author:** Adrita Khan (ID: 2517276658)
-**Supervisor:** Dr. Md Sumon Hossain
-**Institution:** Department of Mathematics & Physics, School of Engineering and Physical Sciences, North South University

----

 ## Overview

-This repository contains the complete computational pipeline for the thesis:
+This repository contains the complete computational pipeline for MSc thesis:

 > *Variable Star Discovery and Classification Using TESS Photometry and Machine Learning*